Status: 2nd Oct 2021 - Retested and verified setup since Flash was disabled in January 2021

 - Router discovery may not work when you select recommended "Connect Securely" option, due to expiry of self-signed certifcate.
 See CISCO TechNote to address this.
 If you choice to connect unsecurely then make sure you have done other things to avoid exposing configuration network to potential eves dropping (ie configuration network has very limited access and is private)

 - Do not allow any auto-updates of any of : Windows, Java or Flash!
 This has high chance of breaking working CCP and as the VM is dedicated to just running CCP, keeping it up to date is lower priority.

 NOTE: If you do find that that you get a little "X" graphic in the top hand left of browser, then this indicates that CCP has been blocked.
 Start IE and go into "Internet options" and then into "Security" tab.
 Select "Trusted sites" and set to "Low" security and then add local machine to trusted site: "http://127.0.0.1" & "https://127.0.0.1" and disable "Require server verification (https:) for all site in this zone":

-So now you should able to continue to use CCP to manage your router:
+You should now be able to continue using CCP to manage your router:

 As I mostly use CCP to verify Zone Based Firewall configurations and these take up the largest part of my IOS configuration and are also the most critical part of the configuration I still find CCP very helpful.